 The WEIGHT statement weights each observation in the input dataset by the value of the WEIGHT variable.
-The values of the WEIGHT variable can be non-integral numbers nad they are not truncated.
+The values of the WEIGHT variable can be non-integral numbers, and they are not truncated.

-The WEIGHT statement cannot be used if your input data set is a summary statistics and not raw data.
+The WEIGHT statement cannot be used if your input data set is summary statistics, not raw data.

-The primary assumptions for one sample t-test are that the population from which the random sample is selected is normal.
-If the data are not normal then non-parametric test like sign test and signed-rank test is used.
+The primary assumptions for one sample TTest are that the population from which the random sample is selected is normal.
+If the data are not normal, non-parametric tests like sign and signed-rank tests are used.

-In PROC UNIVARAITE, you can specify the value the value of \mu_0 using the option MU0=value.
+In PROC UNIVARIATE, you can specify the value of using MU0=value.

-would request a one-sample t-est of the null hypotheis that \mu_0=4
+would request a one-sample TTest of the null hypothesis that

-The second method in SAS for performing one sample ttest is using the PROC TTEST procedure.
+The second method in SAS for performing a one-sample TTest is the PROC TEST procedure.

-A certain medical implant component is reported to be 4 cm in length by its manufacturer.
+Its manufacturer reports a certain medical implant component to be 4 cm in length.
 To test the reliability of the manufacturer clay, a random sample of 20 of the component is collected.

 For this example, we will compare the mean of the variable length in the clinic group for a pre-selected value of 4 and an alpha value of 0.1: